HPSCTerrSys/eCLM_static_file_workflow/README.md

 ```
 to create a real domain with hires pft.
 Again, you need to have set a $GRIDNAME, a current date $DATE in yymmdd and the path where the raw data of CLM is stored $CSMDATA.
 You have to download the data from https://svn-ccsm-inputdata.cgd.ucar.edu/trunk/inputdata/lnd/clm2/rawdata/ if you have no access.

-Also make sure that mksurdata and mkmapdata have the same parent directory.
+Also make sure that mksurfdata and mkmapdata have the same parent directory.

 PS: There are many versions mksurfdata.pl in the CTSM github.
-Stick to the clm5-release version!
+Stick to the CLM5-release version!
 Other versions use other mapping files and are not compatible with negative longitudes.

 ## Modification of the surface and domain file